Overview and Eligibility

 Application and Selection

-The Mansfield Foundation and a bi-national committee review individual applications and conduct personal interviews.
-Please see the application and selection page.
+The Mansfield Foundation and a bi-national selection committee review individual applications and conduct personal interviews.
+Please see the application and selection page for more information.

 The Mike Mansfield Fellowships are competitive and are awarded on merit with selection based on each candidate’s qualifications relative to the entire pool of applicants.
 Successful candidates for the Fellowship program will be United States citizens and federal government employees who demonstrate the following: